Questions and Answers: Bachelor of Science in Public Health

 Often it is, when compared with on-campus BSPH degree programs.
 And if affordability is a priority, it's also important to understand the difference between public and private schools when it comes to the cost of a BSPH education.

 Public schools are more affordable overall, and their online BSPH programs usually beat the on-campus programs in cost per credit hour.
-The average on-campus BSPH costs $608 per credit, while tuition for online programs rarely tops $500 per credit.
+However, online tuition at some schools can still top $500 per credit.

 Earning your BSPH online at UTA costs only $315 per credit hour, and the accelerated degree program also helps you finish school faster, saving both time and money.